Blog authored by Tom Chance, Co-Chief Executive at the National CLT Network

 That’s why we launched the Cohesive Communities Fund, to give cash and support to 16 CLTs determined to build a larger, more diverse and engaged membership.
 We hope to attract more sponsors to widen this programme.

 We also created a Local Advocacy Toolkit that has lots of tips for achieving this.
 Strong community roots give you legitimacy and power, and so help you to build a positive relationship with your council so you can ‘scale up community control’.
+Contact us for more information on the toolkit or the CCF.

 What’s clear looking across the pond, and to me talking to the many CLTs we have here, is that we can’t be complacent about community.
 If we’re to avoid a mission drift, as some allege about American CLTs and British housing associations, CLT boards and members need to make a conscious effort to put ‘community’ at the heart of your CLT.